-Bench conversion kit information (MSO58LP)
+Bench conversion kit information for Low Profile instruments

-The MSO58LP comes equipped with rack mount hardware installed so that you can immediately add it to a rack.
+The Low Profile instruments (MSO58LP and LPD64) come equipped with rack mount hardware installed so that you can immediately add then to a rack.
+You can also order a kit to convert them for bench use.

-To use an MSO58LP on a bench, purchase and install the 5 Series MSO MSO58LP Benchtop Conversion kit (Tektronix part number 020-3180-xx).
-The kit includes chassis feet and a handle, and lets you stack instruments on a bench.
+To use a Low Profile instrument on a bench, purchase and install the 5 Series MSO MSO58LP/6 Series Low Profile Digitizer LPD64 Benchtop Conversion kit (Tektronix part number 020-3180-xx).
+The kit includes chassis feet and a handle, and lets you stack Low Profile instruments on a bench.